 Well, we are now.

 You have the experience, wisdom and know how to make a difference in your community.
-The Foster Grandparent Program (FGP) of Northwest Minnesota, will match your talents and interest to the needs of our children -right here in Becker, Clay, Kittson, Lake of the Woods, Mahnomen, Marshall, Norman, Pennington, Polk, Red Lake and Roseau counties.
-You can help by giving anywhere from 15 to 40 hours a week.
+The Foster Grandparent Program (FGP) of Northwest Minnesota and Eastern North Dakota, will match your talents and interest to the needs of our children.
+Minnesota counties include ~Becker, Clay, Kittson, Lake of the Woods, Mahnomen, Marshall, Norman, Pennington, Polk, Red Lake and Roseau counties.
+North Dakota counties include ~ Barnes, Benson, Cass, Cavalier, Grand Forks, Griggs, Peirce, Ramsey, Richland, Sargent, Trail and Walsh counties.
+You can help by giving anywhere from 12 to 40 hours a week.
 Foster Grandparents serve in area schools, Head Start Centers, developmental achievement centers, non-profit day care centers, juvenile detention centers, and other non-profit settings all under the supervision of staff or teachers.
 Together we can build a stronger generation of children and a better community for ourselves and our neighbors.
 Through your gifts of time and talent, you can share something very special – YOURSELF!

 Who can become a Foster Grandparent?